mshilts1/biostoreCapacity/README.md

 Second, we know there were changes to the ECHO protocol that will mean the historical rate of data:

 $$FF = f(enrollment, collection, tubes, loss, error)$$

-where: $enrollment$ is the expected number of participants from whom specimens will be collected from $collection$ is the biospecimen collection schedule $tubes$ is the number of tubes per each biopseicmen collection kit $loss$ is some sort of drop-out rate; participant drop-out, not all tubes from a kit being returned to the biorepository, etc.
+where: $enrollment$ is the expected number of participants from whom specimens will be collected from.
+$collection$ is the biospecimen collection schedule.
+$tubes$ is the number of tubes per each biopseicmen collection kit.
+$loss$ is some sort of drop-out rate; participant drop-out, not all tubes from a kit being returned to the biorepository, etc.

 ## Usage